 There are films that you can’t unwatch, a fine example of it will be Bokeh (2017).
-Available on Netflix, I was intrigued by the description – an American young couple visiting Iceland wake up one day to find out they are the only people in the city and possibly in the whole world – humans everywhere seems to have just disappeared, everything else is normal.
+I was intrigued by the description – an American young couple visiting Iceland wake up one day to find out they are the only people in the city and possibly in the entire world – humans everywhere seems to have just disappeared, everything else is normal.
 A great thought experiment indeed.
+The film is available on Netflix and gets a Ripe.

 Really, how will you feel if you are the only humans living on the planet?
 You have everything and at the same time nothing, as you have no one to share it.
 Modern urban human is dependent on numerous others for even basic necessities of life that going to basic hunting & gathering feels so distanced and impossible.
 But when you are the only humans what will you do?